Zilliqa/ZRC/zrcs/zrc-5.md

 However, there is currently no naming convention for transition that can accept ZIL.
 As a result, cryptocurrency exchange or cryptocurrency wallet provider does not know which `_tag` to set, should it wishes to transfer ZIL to a contract address.

-By having a naming convention for transition that can accept ZIL, one can easily transfer ZIL to a contract that follows this convention, thereby improving composability.
+By having a naming convention for transitions that can accept ZIL, one can easily transfer ZIL to a contract that follows this convention, thereby improving composability.

 ## IV.
 Specification